jcblol/vg-coffee-app/README.md

 - Double tap the image or press the heart button to save the image

-- Davigate to the saved tab to view your images
+- Navigate to the saved tab to view your saved images

-- Dap the remove icon to delete a saved image
+- Tap the remove icon to delete a saved image

   - Saved images will be available offline